Lemoncode/pragmatic-drag-and-drop-tutorial-typescript/01-simple-kanban/03-drop-column/README.md

 +        const card = source.data.card as CardContent;
 +        const columnId = destination.data.columnId as number;
 +
-+        // Here too, we ensure we are working with the latest state
++        // Just to ensure we are working with the latest state (that why use the function form)
 +        setKanbanContent((kanbanContent) =>
 +          moveCard(card, columnId, kanbanContent)
 +        );
 +      },
 +    });
 +  }, [kanbanContent]);